-Yes, it is essential in your kitchen.
+Yes, it is essential in your kitchen if you focus on baking.
 But you can always find a substitute to help you make your ingredients.

-The best thing about a pastry cutter is that eases the whole [process and ensures your hands remain clean and free of the ingredients unlike other alternatives when you do not have this tool.
+The best thing about a pastry cutter is that it eases the whole process and ensures your hands remain clean and free of the ingredients unlike other alternatives when you do not have this tool.

 - Is it possible to cut the shortening in flour in the absence of a pastry cutter?

-If you do not have a pastry cutter, two knives will come in handy.
-Just take two knives and cut shortening into the flour.
+If you do not have a pastry cutter, two butter knives will come in handy.
+Just take two knives in both hands and cut shortening into the flour.

 This means you can still proceed with your recipe even without a pastry cutter.